 Hypervisor-based virtual machine replication#

 vSphere Replication is a deeply integrated VMware vSphere component.
-It is a robust hypervisor-based virtual machine replication engine.
 Any changes written to the running virtual machine's virtual disk at the primary site are captured and sent to the secondary site.
 At the secondary site, the changes are applied to the virtual machine disks of the offline copy (replica) of the virtual machine.

-vSphere Replication includes an agent built into vSphere and one or more virtual appliances deployed by using vSphere Web Client.
-The agent tracks and sends changed data from a running virtual machine to a vSphere Replication appliance at a remote site; the appliance then adds the replicated data to the offline replica copy for that virtual machine.
+vSphere Replication includes an agent built into vSphere and one or more virtual appliances.
+The agent tracks and sends changed data from a running virtual machine to a vSphere Replication appliance at a remote site.
+The appliance then adds the replicated data to the offline replica copy for that virtual machine.
 The vSphere Replication virtual appliance also manages and monitors the replication process.
-This gives administrators visibility into virtual machine protection status and the ability to recover virtual machines with a few clicks.
+This process gives administrators visibility into virtual machine protection status and the ability to recover virtual machines with a few clicks.

 The virtual machine replication process is non-intrusive and takes place independently of the operating system or applications in the virtual machine.
 It is transparent to protected virtual machines and requires no changes to their configuration or ongoing management.